Andermatt: History

 Since 1885, Andermatt has been a garrison town of the Swiss Federal Army.
-Here the infrastructure for the High Command of the Swiss Federal Army in an event of war was built.
-Today it is location of a Training Centre of the Swiss army.
+Here the infrastructure for the High Command of the Swiss Federal Army in the event of war was built.
+Today it is the location of a training centre of the Swiss army.

 Plans to build a series of reservoirs in the valley of Andermatt, the Urseren, encountered fierce resistance by the locals in 1946 and were abandoned four years later.
 A huge reservoir was built instead in the next valley, the Göschenertal.

-Several avalanches, in particular in the winter of 1951 and 1975 have caused havoc in some residential areas of Andermatt, killing the inhabitants of the houses affected.
+Several avalanches, in particular in the winters of 1951 and 1975, have caused havoc in some residential areas of Andermatt, killing some residents.

-By the 1930s the town's income from tourism had seriously declined, and many of the Ursental's hotels were abandoned or changed use.
-The Grand Hotel Bellevue, which was built by the aristocratic Müller family from neighbouring Hospental (who at one time or another owned many other hotels nearby including the Hotel Furkablick and Hotel Furka Passhöhe - as well as hotels in Flüelen, Alpnachstad, Herisau and Neuchâtel) was converted in the 1970s into apartments, but by 1990 had been abandoned and was demolished with explosives.
-By the turn of the 21st century, as an alternative to the expensive skiing resorts in the Grisons (Graubünden) at St Moritz and Gstaad, Andermatt's fortunes again revived and the town has seen considerable expansion and is currently undergoing much speculative building.
+By the 1930s the village's income from tourism had seriously declined, and many of the Ursental's hotels were abandoned or changed use.
+The Grand Hotel Bellevue, which was built by the aristocratic Müller family from neighbouring Hospental (who at one time or another owned many other hotels nearby including the Hotel Furkablick and Hotel Furka Passhöhe - as well as hotels in Flüelen, Alpnachstad, Herisau and Neuchâtel) was converted in the 1970s into apartments, but by 1990 it had been abandoned and was demolished with explosives.
+By the turn of the 21st century, as an alternative to the expensive ski resorts St Moritz and Gstaad, Andermatt steadily expanded its ski resort.
+Andermatt-Sedrun-Disentis are now three interconnected all-season resorts and serviced by the Glacier Express train.